MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 ### Run the Enrichment process

-That can be easily done via **Run** at the top of the screen (shown in red).
+That can be easily done via **Run** at the top of the screen (shown in red):

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-enrich-profile-choose-own.png "Enrich profiles choose own brand")

-You'll see the following page as long as the Enrichment algorithm is still running.
+You'll see the following page as long as the Enrichment algorithm is still running:

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-enrich-profile-enriching.png "Enrich profiles enriching")